 At CLS we are actively engaged in dialogue regarding how legal services organizations can contribute to and advance racial justice for low income communities.
 CLS’s Diversity and Inclusion Committee structures this conversation as CLS continues to find ways to enhance its legal practice model.

 CLS is also committed to ensuring our staff, including our law student interns, reflect the clients and communities we serve.
 We strongly encourage law students from diverse backgrounds to apply for our internship.
 In your cover letter we invite you to tell us how your unique background and/or experiences can contribute to the diversity, vitality, and cultural perspective of our staff, clients, and legal practice.

 CLS also recognizes that the law student internship experience is a critical career stepping stone, as many of our former interns eventually go on to be selected as attorney fellows.
 CLS has established a scholarship fund for law students of color with financial need, called the Senator Roxanne Jones Summer Law Student Fellowship, to enable future leaders in public interest law to spend their summer interning at CLS.
 Scholarships are available on a competitive basis to eligible law students who accept an offer to intern with CLS.

 Internships at CLS are otherwise unpaid.
 Students whose socio-economic circumstances are such that an unpaid internship would be an exceptional hardship are encouraged to disclose this in their cover letter or reach out to one of the co-chairs of the law student hiring committee.
 CLS will work with our students to find sources of funding and obtain housing for the summer in Philadelphia if needed.

 Students who are interested in applying for post-graduate legal fellowships with CLS should apply to our summer program.
 In recent years, CLS has been host to attorney fellows sponsored by Skadden, Independence, Equal Justice Works, and other fellowship funders.
 The experience gained during the summer and contacts made during an internship at CLS can be invaluable in the fellowship application process.

-To apply for a summer internship, please submit the following:
+To apply for a summer internship, please submit the following through our online application: